International Master Water and Wind Engineering

 The forecasts for the consequences of climate change all suggest that extreme events are likely to become more frequent and more intense.
 There is therefore a permanent need for highly qualified engineers capable of understanding and modeling these phenomena in all their complexity.

-The training is supported by Centrale Lyon and INSA Lyon.
+The training is supported by Centrale Lyon and INSA Lyon, which is "entirely in English".

 Program